efeslab/siloz/README.md

 ## Implementation Overview

-At a high level, Siloz's modifications to the Linux/KVM kernel+hypervisor divide the physical memory space into logical NUMA nodes (each residing on a portion of a single physical NUMA node) that serve as memory isolation domains.
+At a high level, Siloz's modifications to the Linux/KVM kernel+hypervisor divide the physical memory space into logical NUMA nodes (each residing on a portion of a single physical NUMA node) that serve as DRAM isolation domains.
 Each logical node corresponds to 1 or more complete subarray groups, except for special EPT and guard row logical nodes that carve out a protected sub-region of a host-reserved subarray group on each physical node (i.e., socket).
 A logical node can be translated to its corresponding physical node (socket 0 or 1) via the function `node_to_pxm(logical_node_number)`.
 The breakdown of the logical-to-physical node mapping is as follows:

 - Logical nodes 0 and 1 are host-reserved and map to socket 0 and 1, respectively.
 - Logical nodes `SOCKET_0_EPT_NODE` and `SOCKET_1_EPT_NODE` are used for EPT pages.
 They are currently node numbers 2 and 4, respectively.